Immersive - Lesson 1: Getting Started

 - Craft Materials

 This lesson is the start of your ten-week project.
 In this lesson, the children will find out what a set designer does, and make their first attempt at quick modelling.
 They will also find out a little about the Royal Opera House, and about how we tell a story through ballet.
 You will need to give each of the children a workbook that will become their portfolio, and explain to them that they will document all of their ideas for the project in this book.
-At some stage during the first few weeks of the project, you will also need to decide whether you would like each child to make their own 1:100 scale model box out of cereal boxes, or if you would like to make one larger 1:50 scale model box out of mount board for the class to share.
-The templates for both of these can be found at the bottom of this page.
+At some stage during the first few weeks of the project, you will also need to build a model box.
+We recommend making the 1:50 scale model box out of mount board for the class to share.
+The template can be found at the bottom of this page.

 Children understand what is meant by Set Design in context of the Royal Opera House and The Royal Ballet.